syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Get-document-information.md

 ---

 ## Get document information
-The PdfViewerControl allows you to access the filename and file path of the loaded PDF document.
+The PDF Viewer allows you to access the filename and file path of the loaded PDF document.

 Refer to the following code example to access the filename.